 If the information above was a bit of a review for you, you'll need to hone in on this section.
 What you need to understand is that there has been a major shift in marketing the last few years—that directly relates to your presentation.

 Websites, emails, social media, and even presentations all used to be focused on you, the organization.
-No matter who you were, you could go to a website and the entire thing would be about them.
+No matter who you were, you could visit a website and the entire thing would be about them.
 That's not the case anymore.
 Everything is now "customer-focused."
-Meaning, even your about page should be focused on the person visiting your site.
-(Take a look at mine.)
+Meaning, even the language on your about page should include the person visiting your site.

 So, please don't skip that step when you talk to potential sponsors and partners.
 If you can make a compelling case for how working with you benefits them, you're almost there.

 It's easy to think that whomever you're meeting with is the prettiest girl at the dance, and you're the awkward one standing in the corner trying to decide whether or not to ask her out on the floor.
 But, really, it's you!
 This is the really good news I alluded to earlier.

 According to Cone Communications 2017 CSR Study, "consumers are no longer just asking, 'What do you stand for?' but also, 'What do you stand up for?'
 In today's tumultuous society, Americans expect companies to not only improve their business practices and invest in social issues that are aligned with the company, but to be a force for change in broader society."

 And, guess what?
 That's where you come in!
 They also discovered that:

 87% will buy products and services based on their values, and 76% will boycott for the same